actions-rs/tarpaulin/README.md

-# `rust-toolchain` Action
+# `tarpaulin` Action

 ![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)
 [![Gitter](https://badges.gitter.im/actions-rs/community.svg)](https://gitter.im/actions-rs/community)

-This GitHub Action installs [Rust toolchain](https://github.com/rust-lang/rustup.rs#toolchain-specification).
+This GitHub Action installs and runs [cargo-tarpaulin](https://github.com/xd009642/tarpaulin).

-Optionally it can set installed toolchain as a default and as an override for current directory.
+It can be used to run tests with coverage tracing enabled, and optionally upload the code coverage reports to coveralls or codecov.

 ## Example workflow